dojo/docs/dojox/date/islamic.rst

 Islamic calendar and DateTextBox
 --------------------------------

 Islamic calendar implemented in this package can be used in conjunction with DateTextBox in order to provide graphical date picker for Islamic calendar.
-For example, image below illustrates DateTextBox using Islamic calendar with default language set to Islamic.
+For example, image below illustrates DateTextBox using Islamic calendar with default language set to Arabic.

 .. image:: dijit.jpg